GoldenDrakeStudios/golden-drake-linux/README.md

 [Cinnamon](https://github.com/GoldenDrakeStudios/golden-drake-linux/wiki/Cinnamon), with [LightDM](https://wiki.archlinux.org/title/LightDM) as the display manager. | [![Screenshot of GDL's Cinnamon environment](https://raw.githubusercontent.com/wiki/GoldenDrakeStudios/golden-drake-linux/images/gdl-cinnamon-small.jpg)](https://raw.githubusercontent.com/wiki/GoldenDrakeStudios/golden-drake-linux/images/gdl-cinnamon.jpg)
 [Xfce](https://github.com/GoldenDrakeStudios/golden-drake-linux/wiki/Xfce), with [LightDM](https://wiki.archlinux.org/title/LightDM) as the display manager. | [![Screenshot of GDL's Xfce environment](https://raw.githubusercontent.com/wiki/GoldenDrakeStudios/golden-drake-linux/images/gdl-xfce-small.jpg)](https://raw.githubusercontent.com/wiki/GoldenDrakeStudios/golden-drake-linux/images/gdl-xfce.jpg)

-If [LightDM](https://wiki.archlinux.org/title/LightDM) is set as your [display manager](https://wiki.archlinux.org/title/Display_manager), a secure "Guest Session" option will be available courtesy of [`lightdm-guest-account`](https://aur.archlinux.org/packages/lightdm-guest-account).
+If LightDM is set as your [display manager](https://wiki.archlinux.org/title/Display_manager), a secure "Guest Session" option will be available courtesy of [`lightdm-guest-account`](https://aur.archlinux.org/packages/lightdm-guest-account).
 This is useful when you want to let someone briefly use your computer while ensuring your system and data remain safe: a temporary guest user with limited capabilities is created when they log in, then deleted (along with all associated data) when they log out (the "Switch User" feature should _not_ be used during the guest session as they won't be able to return to that session).

 All DEs include a custom [`.bashrc`](https://github.com/GoldenDrakeStudios/golden-drake-linux/blob/master/extra/skel/.bashrc) file to provide the following while in a terminal:

-- A `roll` function for tabletop gaming or anytime random numbers are desired: type `roll 1 20` to roll 1d20, `roll 2 4` to roll 2d4, `roll 3 6` to roll 3d6 (or just `roll 3` since six-sided dice is the default), and so on.
+- A `roll` function for tabletop gaming or anytime random numbers are desired: type `roll 1 20` to roll 1d20, `roll 2 4` to roll 2d4, `roll 3 6` to roll 3d6 (or just `roll 3` as six-sided dice is the default), and so on.
 - Functions for creating and extracting archive files: `maketarxz`, `maketargz`, `makezip`, and `extract`.
 - An `mcd` function for creating a directory and immediately moving into it.
 - Aliases to improve some basic commands, facilitate a few important tasks (`updatemirrors`, `updategrub`, `yaycleanup`, etc.), and provide more convenient access to features of some of the fun terminal programs listed below.